Are you having trouble losing weight?

-- Zinc: Zinc helps to reduce inflammation, acts as a powerful anti inflammatory agent and can increase T4 to T3 conversion.
-Use in doses of 30-60 mg per day (preferably 60mg per day for those with leptin resistance).
+- Zinc: Zinc helps to reduce inflammation, acts as a powerful anti-inflammatory agent, and can increase T4 to T3 conversion.
+Many people are deficient in zinc which makes supplementing a great option.

-- Selenium: Selenium helps balance the immune system, reduces inflammation and boosts T4 to T3 conversion naturally.
-Doses range from 200-400mg per day.
+- Selenium: Selenium helps balance the immune system, reduces inflammation, and boosts T4 to T3 conversion naturally.
+Doses range from 75mcg to 150mcg per day.

 - Bottom line: Using supplements to boost your thyroid conversion can help improve energy production, reduce leptin and increase thyroid function in the body.

 #8.
 Reduce and treat high insulin levels if present

 As you may already be aware your weight is a direct result of the hormone balance in your body.

 This should be differentiated from the generic calorie in/calorie out model of weight loss.